benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-02-05-how-to-build-streams-in-elixir-easily-with-stream-resource-awesomeness.html.markdown

 wikipedia_titles |> Enum.map(&(String.upcase(&1))
 ```

-Finally, let's just a assume that we are interested in the first  10 articles. `take/2` is just the function for that:
+Finally, let's just assume that we are interested in the _first  10_ articles. `take/2` is just the function for that:

 ```elixir
 wikipedia_titles